gostevedore/gostevedore.github.io/content/_index.md

 +++
-title = "Stevedore"
+title = "stevedore"
-date = "2021-17-01"
+date = "2021-01-21"
-subtitle = "Stevedore manages and governs the Docker image's building process" description = "Stevedore manages and governs the Docker image's building process"
+subtitle = "A way of manage and govern the Docker image's building process" description = "A way of manage and govern the Docker image's building process"
 +++